samwilliscreative/zebra-scss/README.md

 ```

 ## What is Zebra?
-Based on the BEM methodology.
+By default, Zebra provides a number of CSS classes based on the [BEM][bem] methodology.

+Zebra then provides you with a varying number of CSS classes (depending on what [settings][settings] you choose).

 Base columns follow a slightly simplified version of the BEM methodology, combining the properties of `.col` (a block) with it's size `.col--XofX` (a modifier).
 This is done for a couple of reasons;